Women in media: Safety of women journalists

-Threats on women journalists and actresses
+Threats on women journalists

-Women journalists, whether they are working in an insecure context, or in a newsroom, face risks of physical assault, sexual harassment, sexual assault, rape and even murder.
-Women journalists are vulnerable to attacks not only from those attempting to silence their coverage but also from sources, colleagues and others.
+Women journalists, whether they are working in an insecure context, or in a newsroom, face risks of physical assault, sexual harassment, sexual assault, rape, and even murder.
+Women journalists are vulnerable to attacks not only from those attempting to silence their coverage but also from sources, colleagues, and others.
 A 2014 global survey of nearly 1,000 journalists, initiated by the International News Safety Institute (INSI) in partnership with the International Women's Media Foundation (IWMF) and with the support of UNESCO, found that nearly two-thirds of women who took part in the survey had experienced intimidation, threats or abuse in the workplace.

 In the period from 2012 through 2016, UNESCO's Director-General denounced the killing of 38 women journalists, representing 7 per cent of all journalists killed.
 The percentage of journalists killed who are women is significantly lower than their overall representation in the media workforce.
-This large gender gap is likely partly the result of the persistent under-representation of women reporting from war-zones or insurgencies or on topics such as politics and crime.
+This large gender gap is likely partly the result of the persistent under-representation of women reporting from war zones or insurgencies or on topics such as politics and crime.

 The September 2017 report of the United Nations Secretary-General outlines a way forward for a gender-sensitive approach to strengthening the safety of women journalists.
-In 2016, the Council of Europe’s Committee of Ministers adopted recommendation CM/Rec(2016)4 on the protection of journalism and safety of journalists and other media actors, in particular noting the gender-specific threats that many journalists face and calling for urgent, resolute and systematic responses.
+In 2016, the Council of Europe’s Committee of Ministers adopted recommendation CM/Rec(2016)4 on the protection of journalism and the safety of journalists and other media actors, in particular noting the gender-specific threats that many journalists face and calling for urgent, resolute and systematic responses.
 The same year, the IPDC council requests the UNESCO Director-General's report to include gender information.

 Legal harassment is the biggest threat to female journalists, according to a report by the Coalition for Women in Journalism.
 So far this year, at least 72 cases of legal harassment have been reported to the CFWIJ.
 When the number of detentions is added, it becomes clear how the legal system can be misused to target and silence journalists, posing a serious threat to female journalists.

 Another big issue is harassment, which can happen online and at work.
-The sexual nature of the harassment women experience is usually rooted in misogyny, as evidenced by the numerous cases of rape threats and sexually explicit manipulated photos and videos that have been used to defame and disparage female journalists.
+The sexual nature of the harassment women experience is often rooted in misogyny, as evidenced by the numerous cases of rape threats and sexually explicit manipulated photos and videos that have been used to defame and disparage female journalists.
 The so-called "double onslaught" on female journalists is visible again: they are targeted both for their gender and their profession.
 For this reason, it is crucial to focus on the gendered components of the dangers to which female journalists are exposed.
 The harassment women journalists face, whether online or offline, threatens their right to freedom of expression and limits the diversity of opinion in the media.